danglam88/buy-01/README.md

       }
       ```

-- PUT `/order/item/status/{id}` - Confirm/Cancel an order item of a client as a seller of the product for that order item (accessible by a seller only)
+- PUT `/order/item/status/{id}` - Confirm/Cancel an order item of a client as a logged-in seller of the product for that order item (accessible by a seller only)

    + Request: